proximax-storage/xpx-chain-devportal-docs/docs/protocol/harvesting.md

 ## Harvesting mosaic

-Sirius-Chain software allows the [definition](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-network.properties) of any [mosaic](../built-in-features/mosaic.md) for harvesting purposes to fit the business needs.
-The Sirius-Chain test network names this mosaic `xpx.harvest`.
+Sirius Chain software allows the [definition](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-network.properties) of any [mosaic](../built-in-features/mosaic.md) for harvesting purposes to fit the business needs.
+The Sirius Chain test network names this mosaic `xpx.harvest`.

 For example, consortium networks can distribute harvesting mosaics between the companies that are running the infrastructure, while other participants need to pay fees in the form of [currency mosaic](./transaction.md#fees) to consume services.